 This list is not exhaustive.
 The information powers in the legislation are fairly broad and enable the information required in relation to specific brands and specified countries to be tailored to particular risks.

-Any failure by a tobacco manufacturer to provide the information required about specified brands and countries, will inform any decision to issue an initial notice or a penalty notice.
+Any failure by a tobacco manufacturer to provide the information required about specified brands, countries and or persons, will inform any decision to issue an initial notice or a penalty notice.
 It is also one of the factors in the calculation of any penalty.

 Tobacco Manufacturers cannot appeal against brands, country or person being specified.
 This is because brands, countries and persons will be specified on the basis of HMRC’s assessment of the smuggling risk attached to them at the time.